Hairdressing apprentices

 It can help to look at an employee's employment contract to see if they've been employed for a set period of time or task.

-You can use our Notice and Redundancy Calculator to check notice periods.
-You can also access more information on ending employment from:
+Use our Notice and Redundancy Calculator to check notice periods.
+To access more information on ending employment, see:

 Unpaid work